conda/conda-docs/docs/source/user-guide/tasks/manage-pkgs.rst

 NOTE: Conda environments replace virtualenv, so there is no need to activate a virtualenv before using pip.

+NOTE: It's recommended to install pip inside the environment as discussed in the section 'Managing environments' under 'Using pip in an environment'.
+Otherwise you will be installing the package globablly (most likely unintentional).

 To install a non-conda package:

 #.
 Activate the environment where you want to put the program: